mishioo/tesliper/docs/source/advanced.rst

           - emang

 :class:`.ScatteringData`
-    For handling scattering data that is not a spectral activity.
+    For handling scattering (Raman and ROA related) data that is not a spectral activity.

     .. list-table:: Genres associated with this class:
         :width: 100%